Emergency!: Los Angeles County Fire Dispatch

 Los Angeles County Fire Department Dispatcher Sam Lanier (uncredited voice of dispatcher).
 On the left is the Motorola Quik-Call system that created the familiar "alert tones" heard on the show.

 Footage of a dispatcher used during the show appears to have been filmed at the Los Angeles County Fire Department Keith E. Klinger dispatch center in East Los Angeles.
 The screen he looked at to see the street maps is a rear projection from a Kodak Carousel projector built into the console.
 The man was actual Los Angeles County Fire Department dispatcher Sam Lanier, who also lent his voice as the dispatcher for the series' entire run.

 The familiar tones that called Station 51 into service were initiated by dispatch using a Motorola Quik Call I unit, a radio listening on a common paging frequency for a pair of special audio tones assigned to that station.
-For a large incident, one could often hear many sets of tones calling many stations, but only a specific pair would sound the buzzer for Station 51.
+For a large incident, one could often hear many sets of tones calling many stations, but only the tones assigned to Station 51 would sound the buzzer at that station.

 A long scene showing the sequence of microfiche reader address lookup to quik-call dispatch appears in the season six episode "Family Ties".